bodil at hum.ku.dk

 e-mail: gram at hum.ku.dk

-(if your letter gets caught by the anti-spam guard program,
+(if you letter gets caught by the anti-spam guard program,

 try writing to: bodil @ cutisan.dk without the empty spaces)